Internships with the Latin American Program

 Connect With Us

-The Latin American Program at the Woodrow Wilson International Center for Scholars Spring 2023 cycle is now closed.
-Internships for the Spring 2023 cycle are under a hybrid format.
+The Latin American Program at the Woodrow Wilson International Center for Scholars Summer 2023 cycle is now open and accepting applications.
+Internships for the Summer 2023 cycle are in person with telework flexibility for up to 2 days a week.

 Internships are designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
 Please note this is a PAID internship.